 Until then all I knew about was the traditional apple pie.
-At first I didn’t know what to make about this topless dessert.
+At first I didn’t know what to make about this dessert with a crust on top.
 My doubts soon evaporated when I took the first bite.
 What I bit into was a piece of heaven.
 The smell, the sweetness, the soft texture.
 I wanted more.

 The ingredients are simple as its preparation technique.
-I prefer this dessert over apple pie, but that is just my taste.
+I prefer this French dessert over apple pie, but that is just my taste.
 For this particular recipe, we used a shortbread crust.
 My husband and I find that the caramelizing of the short bread crust adds a new dimension to the taste and texture of this old-time French favorite.
-The glazing of the tart with apricot jelly certainly adds visual appeal to the dessert.
+Glazing the tart with apricot jelly adds visual appeal.
 Although it might be tempting to reach for that vanilla ice cream, I would skip it.
 The taste of this tart is amazing, just by itself.
 I do however recommend a nice cup of coffee or tea, and a couple of friends to share with.

 It is my sincere hope that you enjoy this fabulous dessert as much as I do.